If our network determines our net worth, how do we prevent manipulative people from entering our inner circle and causing drama in our lives?

 We’ve all faced this sort of manipulator at some point in our careers.
 These are individuals who believe that sheer aggression will produce THEIR desired results.

 That’s why they speak loudly and use threatening body language while talking to you.
 In these circumstances, just stay calm and offer cogent arguments—not aggression.
 People who are hostile are unlikely to respond to you trying to meet them on their level…

 And document these interactions so you can share them with superiors and get witnesses for support.
 People who act in an antagonistic fashion either apologise later for their behaviour (if it’s not normal for them – and you can choose to forgive and continue working together) – or they’ll continue in the same fashion because it’s who they are.

 Most people hate when they have to face sudden and unexpected problems both in professional and private life.
 Manipulative people are well aware of this, so they use it to put you off balance, giving them the chance to get one step ahead.

-Here’s the best response: Stay calm and deal with the problem as quickly as possible.
-And don’t be afraid to ask for help.
+Don’t be afraid to ask for help from someone you trust.
 Everyone endures crises now and again, so it’s expected that your coworkers will be asked to lend a hand.

 Manipulation is often used by those with low-self esteem or who are incredibly lazy.
 Whatever the motivation, keep an eye out for signs of their manipulation and know how to counteract it.
 (And be sure never to employ the same tactics yourself!)